Hammerspoon/hammerspoon/README.md

 if you haven't written one yet, it will run a fallback config that gives you a menu bar icon that contains an option to open [this sample config](https://github.com/sdegutis/hydra/blob/master/Hydra/sample_config.lua).
-You can paste that into your `~/.hydra/init.lua` to get started with a really basic starter config.
+You can paste its contents into your `~/.hydra/init.lua` to get started with a really basic starter config.

 The full documentation is linked under the "Resources" section below.